 Spousal Maintenance (Alimony)

-In the challenging world of family law, alimony remains one of the toughest, most litigated issues that divorcing and divorced people talk to their lawyers about.
-Alimony is also referred to as spousal support, spousal maintenance or simply maintenance.
+In the challenging world of family law, spousal maintenance remains one of the toughest, most litigated issues that divorcing and divorced people talk to their lawyers about.
+Spousal maintenance is also referred to as spousal support, alimony or simply maintenance.

 Honest Counsel Regarding Maintenance

-At the Minneapolis law firm of Honsa Mara Landry, we understand the stress and pain that can accompany a divorce.
+At Honsa Mara Landry we understand the stress and pain that can accompany a divorce.
 Our attorneys are knowledgeable, honest and compassionate.
 We can answer all your questions about spousal maintenance:

 - Does the length of our marriage (or our ages) determine how much support I will pay or receive?

 - Do I have to go to work?

 - Should I be looking for work?
 What is appropriate employment for me and/or my spouse?

 - Will I have to move?
 Can I keep my house?